aws/aws-toolkit-vscode/docs/icons.md

 ## Identifiers

-Icons (except those in `cloud9`) can be referenced within the Toolkit by concatenating the icon path with hyphens, omitting the 'theme' if applicable.
+Icons can be referenced within the Toolkit by concatenating the icon path with hyphens, omitting the 'theme' if applicable.

 Examples: